-I hope this tip is useful, on those heavy raining rides it doesn’t matter how well dressed you are I always find rain water drips down the back of my neck!
-Basic I know but it works, I get a tea towel fold it twice and put it round my neck.
+I hope this tip is useful, on those heavy raining rides it doesn’t matter how well dressed you are I always find rainwater drips down the back of my neck!
+Basic I know but it works, I get a tea towel, fold it twice and put it around my neck.
 It’s amazing how warmer you feel when you know no water can get under your clothes.

 The last word on clothing is ‘look bright’ wear bright colours and make sure there are reflecting or hi-vis parts on all your clothing.